 This paper has benefited from extensive discussions with several people.
 In particular, we would like to thank Russ Belawski and Prabal Dutta, who have been instrumental in getting earlier prototypes of our platform up and running, and enabling several iterations of initial data collection that helped us bootstrap this work.
-We would also like to thank Jeremy Gummeson, for much needed help with the hardware prototype, and Geoffrey Barrows of Centeye, Inc., for a great deal of crucial support and advice for the Stonyman cameras.
+We would also like to thank Jeremy Gummeson for much needed help with the hardware prototype.
 We are also very grateful to our shepherd, Prof. Lin Zhong, for extensive interactions and insightful suggestions that helped us improve presentation of results in the paper.
 This research was partially supported by NSF grants #1239341, #1217606, and #1218586.